2015–16 Crawley Town F.C. season: Matches

 On 17 June 2015, the fixtures for the forthcoming season were announced.

 FA Cup

 League Cup

 On 16 June 2015, the first round draw was made, Crawley Town were drawn away against Peterborough United.

 Football League Trophy

 On 5 September 2015, the second round draw was shown live on Soccer AM and drawn by Charlie Austin and Ed Skrein.
-Crawley are to host Southend United.
+Crawley were drawn at home to Southend United.